latent-variable/CoT-Decoding-pipeline/README.md

 ## Description

-Waiting on Ollama team to impelent [logprobs](https://github.com/ollama/ollama/pull/1640) passthrough to have a working version
+Waiting on Ollama team to impelent [logprobs](https://github.com/ollama/ollama/pull/1640) to have an original implementation.
+Currently this will prompt the model to use the options as an inner monologue.

 This pipeline leverages the Ollama API to perform Chain-of-Thought decoding, which involves: